emqx/emqx-docs/en_US/file-transfer/broker.md

-# Broker Side of File Transfer
+# Configure File Transfer Setting in EMQX

-Here we describe the main concepts of file transfer from the perspective of the EMQX broker, i.e., the party that receives file uploads from the clients.
+This page provides instructions on configuring the file transfer settings in EMQX.
+Topics will cover the MQTT settings for file transfer operations, as well as the storage options available for managing file metadata, segments, and exporting files.
+Specifically, instructions will focus on the local storage backend and the S3 exporter for file export.

 EMQX allows not to configure most of the file transfer settings and use the default values.

-## File Transfer MQTT Settings
+## Configure File Transfer MQTT Settings

-Since file transfer/export operations may take a significant amount of time, we may want to specify timeouts for particular operations so that the MQTT clients do not wait too long for the result.

-We can do this by setting the following options:
+To optimize file transfer operations and prevent clients from waiting excessively, we can set specific timeouts for different file transfer operations.
+The following MQTT settings can be configured:
 ```
 file_transfer {
     enable = true